 The Nansen is the perfect backcountry ski for active skiers in varying terrain.

-Agile and easy to turn, this is a ski built for the winter trek: wide, with a generous sidecut, and excellent floating properties.
+Agile and easy to turn, this is a ski built for the winter adventure: wide, with a generous sidecut, and excellent floating properties.

-Its steel edge and moderate pocket mark it out for challenging winter excursions even in deep, heavy snow.
+Its steel edge and moderate grip-pocket mark it out for challenging winter excursions even in deep, heavy snow.

 Nansen Waxless skis are equipped with Skinlock, ready for an X-Skin (short skin) to be instantly locked in place for climbing, and a waxless pattern in the grip zone providing excellent grip, regardless of condition and without time spent waxing.